 Unity of Invention

 UK patent rules are not as strict as European Patent Office rules when it comes to unity of invention.
 The European Patent Office usually allows only a single independent apparatus claim and a single independent method claim but the UK Intellectual Property Office does not have this requirement.
-Accordingly it is sometimes possible to have more independent claims considered together in the UK national phase than in the European regional phase.
+Accordingly, it is sometimes possible to have more independent claims considered together in the UK national phase than in the European regional phase.

 Other Formal Requirements

 Although the underlying legal principles should be the same, the UK Intellectual Property Office is sometimes less strict than the European Patent Office when considering added subject matter.
-It is sometimes possible to make amendments in the UK which would not be accepted by the European Patent Office.
+It is sometimes possible to make amendments in the UK that would not be accepted by the European Patent Office.

 The UK and European Patent Offices apply slightly different tests for inventive step.
-Although the European Patent Office employ the so-called 'problem and solution' approach, UK patent law has a different approach usually based around the 4-step Windsurfing/Pozzoli test.
-There is a fundamental difference in the way in which cited documents should be combined, with the UK test requiring a consideration of what is the common general knowledge of the person skilled in the art.
-As a result, it is sometimes easier to show inventive step in the UK national phase than the European regional phase.
+Although the European Patent Office employs the so-called 'problem and solution' approach, UK patent law has a different approach usually based around the 4-step Windsurfing/Pozzoli test.
+There is a fundamental difference in the way in which cited documents should be combined, with the UK test requiring consideration of what is the common general knowledge of the person skilled in the art.
+As a result, it is sometimes easier to show an inventive step in the UK national phase than in the European regional phase.